 Top 5 meal planning tips for multi-day hikes

-- Make sure you give some of the recipes you’re planning a test run before you go.
-This way you’ll know what meals you’re going to enjoy and get the most out of on the trail.
+- Make sure you give some of the meals you’re planning a test run before you go so you know you’ll enjoy that well-earned feed at the end of the day!

-- Variety is very important for longer trips.
-This helps to keep you motivated to fuel your body for the entire trek.
+- Variety is important for longer trips.
+This helps to keep you motivated and fuel your body for the entire trek.

 - If you want to be super organised, use a spreadsheet to record your food (and gear).
 This way you can weigh and add up the total weight and also how much energy you’ll get per day.